 Animal Flow – Animal Flow is a series of ground based, body-weight exercises designed to improve strength, flexibility, balance and mobility.
 The movements can be adapted and have elements of yoga and natural animal movements which greatly improve power and core strength.
 You can find plenty of free YouTube tutorials or follow the likes of Francheska Martinez for daily ‘primal movement’ workouts.

-Housework – Although this might not be most people’s idea of fun, lockdown is the perfect opportunity to complete those often neglected chores like a good bathroom scrub, deep oven clean or hand car wash; all of which will get your blood pumping.
+Housework – Although this might not be most people’s idea of fun, lockdown is the perfect opportunity to complete those often neglected chores like a good bathroom scrub, deep oven clean or hand car wash; all of which will get your blood pumping with the added bonus of killing nasty germs.
 Even good old fashioned jobs like polishing silver, rug beating, treating old wooden furniture and cleaning windows can be a substantial upper body workout!

 Boxing – You can easily enjoy a home boxing workout and learn some skills without the need for expensive equipment, a partner or even gloves.
 Shadow boxing is one of the best cardiovascular workouts and, in addition to beginner technique videos readily available on YouTube, Bas Rutten’s Boxing Rounds on Spotify are a high intensity winner.
 If you do want some target practice, a makeshift laundry bag stuffed with clothes will do the trick.

 Build a Home Gym – Greatist has an excellent list of 21 DYI gym equipment projects on a budget.
 If you’ve always dreamed of having your own home gym, but thought it’d cost a pretty penny – think again!
 From makeshift TRX straps, sand bags and paper plates as ‘sliders’, there are plenty of creative ways to organise a private workout space whilst your local gym is closed.